rafaelarcangel/ARGVProject/README.md

-# ARGVProject
-A game of guessing the whole word with letters!
-The system will randomly choose a random word that included in the list.
-Each player will have 8 guesses and every time their guess is right, their guesses will not be reduced.
+A python project program that stimulates one of the world's famous gaming machine; the slot machine.
+The player will be given $50 to start with.
+There will be specific fruit combinations to win cash prizes, and there is a special combination to win the jackpot money.
+The player can play until he wants, and can also stop when he likes to.
+The player's earnings will be monitored and will be presented each round.